rezamd/presentations/gradle/jpa.md

+#Java Persistence Api
-# Entities
+## Entities

-- An entity is a lightweight persistence domain object.
+* An entity is a lightweight persistence domain object.
-- Typically an entity represents a table in a relational database, and each entity instance corresponds to a row in that table.
+* Typically an entity represents a table in a relational database, and each entity instance corresponds to a row in that table.
-- The primary programming artifact of an entity is the entity class, although entities can use helper classes.
+* The primary programming artifact of an entity is the entity class, although entities can use helper classes.

 ---

 ## Requirements for Entity Classes